Stay Young, Fight the Aging Process!

-Types of Rosacea, understanding the different forms and how they affect you.
+Sub-Types of Rosacea, understanding the different skin conditions.
 It is devastating when you first find out you have Rosacea!
-Getting a better understanding about the sub-types of Rosacea, will go a long way in assisting you with your Rosacea management care program and the flare ups.
+Getting a better understanding about the sub-types of Rosacea, will help assist you manage it and its flare ups.

 Rosacea (rose-AY-shah) is a chronic, but treatable, skin condition that mostly affects the face, usually in the area where you blush.
 The symptoms of Rosacea can come and go in cycles which are often mistaken for acne or sunburn, and if left untreated, may get worse over time.